 Vertically fragmented data – With vertical fragmentation, primary keys are again utilized.
 However, in this case, copies of the primary key are available within each section of the database (accessible to each branch).
 This type of format works well for situations in which a branch of a business and the central location each interact with the same accounts but perhaps in different manners (such as changes to client contact information vs. changes to financial figures).

 Reorganized data – Reorganization means that data has been adjusted in one way or another, as is typical for decision-support databases.
 In some cases, there are two distinct systems handling transactions and decision-support.
 While decision-support systems can be trickier to maintain technically, on-line transaction processing (OLTP) often requires reconfiguration to allow for large amounts of requests.

 Separate-schema data – This category of data partitions the database and software used to access it to fit different departments and situations – user data vs. product data, for example.
 Usually, there is overlap between the various databases within this type of distribution.

 In addition the informative blog, Atlantic.Net is committed to keeping up with the best new advancements in technology through our Resources page that contains How-to Guides, Articles and FAQ’s.

 As you can see, distributed databases represent a huge technological advancement.
 It’s not surprising that companies are shifting away from centralized databases and embracing the distributed model.
-Atlantic.net has many hosting options for a variety of companies, including Windows Cloud Hosting, managed cloud hosting, our award winning super fast SSD Cloud Hosting servers.
+Atlantic.net has many hosting options for a variety of companies, including Windows Cloud Hosting, managed cloud hosting, HIPAA compliant hosting and our award winning super fast SSD Cloud Hosting servers.